 Start by turning on your Instant Pot’s sauté function.
-Then, drizzle with olive oil, and sauté the onions, garlic cloves and leeks once it’s heated up!
+Then, drizzle with olive oil, stir in and sauté the onions, garlic cloves and leeks once it’s heated up!
 This will draw out these delicious savory flavors, and allow your chuck roast to absorb all that goodness while it’s pressure cooking in your Instant Pot.

 Once sautéed, Remove the onion, leeks and garlic cloves from your Instant Pot, and set aside.